exasol/pyexasol/docs/BEST_PRACTICES.md

     print(row)
 ```

-## Never use INSERT statement to insert raw values in SQL
+## Avoid using INSERT prepared statement to import raw values in SQL

-PyEXASOL does not support INSERT prepared statements on purpose.
-You should use more efficient `IMPORT` command instead, even for small batch inserts.
+PyEXASOL supports INSERT prepared statements since version `0.9.1` via [`.ext.insert_multi()`](/docs/REFERENCE.md#insert_multi) function.
+It works for small data sets and may provide some performance benefits.

+However, it is strongly advised to use more efficient `IMPORT` command and HTTP transport instead.
+It has some small initial overhead, but large data sets will be transferred and processed much faster.
+It is also more CPU and memory efficient.

-You may use [`import_from_iterable`](/docs/REFERENCE.md#import_from_iterable) to insert data from list of rows.
+You may use [`import_from_iterable()`](/docs/REFERENCE.md#import_from_iterable) to insert data from list of rows.

 ```python
 data = [